harishgr2602/SQL/README.md

 # kloudone course
-The knowledge gained in kloudlearn platform
+The knowledge gained in kloudlearn platform.
 Iam learning about sql queries